JoePittsy/nautilus-new-folder-from-template/README.md

 Uninstallation
 ============
+To unstall, run the `uninstall.sh` script included in this repository.

-Simply delete the `nautilus-new-folder-from-template.py` file from the `~/.local/share/nautilus-python/extensions` directory.
+Or delete the `nautilus-new-folder-from-template.py` file from the `~/.local/share/nautilus-python/extensions` directory.